AlirezaAK2000/AlirezaAK2000.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am a computer engineering student at the Amirkabir University of Technology.
 Currently, my main focus is on my bachelor’s thesis, under the supervision of Prof. [Nickabadi](https://aut.ac.ir/cv/2387/Ahmad-Nikabadi) (You can find more information about my thesis in the projects section).
 During my studies as an undergraduate student, I enjoyed learning different topics of Artificial intelligence and Machine Learning.
 As these studies shaped my main interest in Computer Vision, Robotics, Reinforcement Learning, and Deep Learning.
-At this time, I am seeking a graduate position to pursue my studies.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.